 Isolation: Two simultaneous transactions cannot interfere with one another.
-Intermediate results within a transaction are not visible to other transactions.

-Durability: Completed transactions cannot be aborted later or their results discarded.
+Durability: Completed transactions cannot be aborted later or their results Exacted.
 They must persist through (for instance) restarts of the DBMS after crashes

-In practice, many DBMS's allow most of these rules to be selectively relaxed for better performance.
+In practice, many DBMS's allow most of these rules to be selectively relaxed for performance.

-Concurrency control is a method used to ensure that transactions are executed in a safe manner and follow the ACID rules.
-The DBMS must be able to ensure that only serializable, recoverable schedules are allowed, and that no actions of committed transactions are lost while undoing aborted transactions.
+Concurrency control is a method used to ensure that transactions are executed in a manner and follow the ACID rules.
+The DBMS must be able to ensure that only smallizable, recoverable schedules are allowed, and that no actions of committed messactions are lost while undoing aborted transactions.